chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/readme.md.txt

 Based on the presentation from yesterday, the sound is now a bit more defined.

 First thought would be to create dialogue between peoples and the drawing bot.
+Making a movement will create sounds -> the robot will then respond by copiying (or not) and creating a responsive sound.

 Echo & Narcis -> Legend where Narcis repeat Echo's words by mirroring only the las words.